Iran’s targeting of journalists

 Threats have already materialised into attacks, evident through the stabbing of presenter Pouria Zeraati who suffered multiple knife wounds in the March 2024 attack.
 Whilst it is unclear whether this was linked to a foiled plot revealed in 2022 to assassinate journalists, the crime was deeply shocking and instilled fear in other Persian journalists in the UK.

-This year, the NUJ condemned Iran’s convictions of 44 journalists working on Persian language media outlets as abhorrent.
+In 2024, the NUJ condemned Iran’s convictions of 44 journalists working on Persian language media outlets as abhorrent.
 The journalists were tried in absentia by the Tehran Revolutionary court on charges of “propaganda against the Islamic republic.

 Read more on the revelations, only brought to light following a leaked document.